 The term "heavy metals" is loosely defined.
 It is related to the periodic table of elements and refers to a variety of elements with high density or metallic properties.

-All types of Cannabis products may be susceptible to contamination by naturally occurring mycotoxins during cultivation, storage, or processing.
+All types of products may be susceptible to contamination by naturally occurring mycotoxins during cultivation, storage, or processing.

 Terpene analysis is run on a GC/MS with headspace capabilities.
 With easy sample preparation, this laboratory analysis can be used to look at terpenes of varying concentrations.